Under One Sun: Multi-Object Generative Perception of Materials and Illumination

 Conditioned on the extracted texture $\mathbf{T}$, we operate on the texture-free appearance of each object to solve $q_{\theta}(\mathbf{R}, L \mid I, \mathbf{S}, \mathbf{T})$.
 Each texture-free appearance $L_r^{(m)}(\bm{x})$ is mapped to a shape-invariant raw \textit{reflectance map} $\tilde{L}_r^{(m)}(\bm{n})$, a Gaussian sphere of surface radiance indexed by surface normal $\bm{n}$.
 They are masked due to the visible normal area of the original objects.
 Then, these raw reflectance maps $\tilde{L}_r^{(m)}(\bm{n})$ are converted to complete reflectance maps $L_r^{(m)}(\bm{n})$ via a learned network (a multi-object extension of ObsNet~\cite{Yenyo_2022_CVPR}).
-This network leverages axial attention---analogous to our multi-object axial attention in the diffusion process---to mitigate global light transport effects, such as cast shadows and interreflections.
+This network leverages axial attention analogous to our multi-object axial attention in the diffusion process to mitigate global light transport effects, such as cast shadows and interreflections.

 Building on the Diffusion Reflectance Map (DRM) framework~\cite{Yenyo_2022_CVPR}, which recovers illumination from a single object via learned inverse diffusion on the rendering equation, we extend this approach to a multi-object setting.
-Since each surface reflects different spatial extents and frequency bands of the same illumination---determined by its unique BRDF and geometry---we coordinate these complementary signals to jointly recover the shared illumination $L$ (represented as a mirror reflectance map $L_r^{(0)}(\bm{n})$) and individual reflectances $\mathbf{R}$.
+Since each surface reflects different spatial extents and frequency bands of the same illumination, determined by its unique BRDF and geometry, we coordinate these complementary signals to jointly recover the shared illumination $L$ (represented as a mirror reflectance map $L_r^{(0)}(\bm{n})$) and individual reflectances $\mathbf{R}$.

 We index each reflectance map by its diffusion step $k$: $L_r^{(m,K)}(\bm{n})$ is the initial observation and $L_r^{(m,0)}(\bm{n}) = \hat{L_i}(\bm{n})$ is the target mirror reflectance map.
 Following DRM, the forward process is not a Markov noise chain, but a deterministic radiometric formation governed by the rendering equation with additive Gaussian noise to account for the inherent ambiguity.
-Assuming no cross-talk between object reflections, the joint forward process factorizes over the $M$ objects (see the supplementary material for the full derivation):
+Assuming no cross-talk between object reflections (only the Multi-Object Diffusion $q_\theta$, the Texture Extraction Prior $q_\phi$ and the texture-refinement renderer in \cref{sec:texture_final_refinement} learn from multi-object path-traced data), the joint forward process factorizes over the $M$ objects (see the supplementary material for the full derivation):